 Stress is a normal part of life.
 It can come from everyday pressures with work and family, or it can be caused by significant life events such as an illness, financial situation or death of a loved one.
-Barry Feldman, MD, Palmetto Heart, explained why having too much stress, for too long, is not heart healthy.
+Barry Feldman, MD, explained why having too much stress, for too long, is not heart healthy.

 - Increased levels of stress hormones.
 Chronic stress exposes your body to unhealthy, persistently elevated levels of stress hormones like adrenaline and cortisol.

 - Increased heart disease risk factors.
 Stress can make you more likely to experience other heart disease risk factors such as high blood pressure, chest pain or irregular heartbeats.